phetdam/coding-interview-prep/README.rst

 TBD.
 In short, build with CMake_ 3.16 or later.

 Building C/C++ unit tests requires `Google Test`_.
-Note that the C code can be happily called by C++ code, i.e. the C headers contain
+The C library can be called from C++ code, as the C headers contain

 .. code:: c